-The bank has a revenue of around Rs 3,376.02, which is commendable for a co-operative bank.
+The bank has a revenue of around Rs 3,376.02, which is commendable for a cooperative bank.
 The great customer support and the transparent policies of the bank have helped the bank not only to stay afloat for all these years but also to shape itself up as one of the giants of its type in the nation.

 2. Cosmos Cooperative Bank

 Founded in the year 1906 by N.C.
 Kelkar, this bank has its roots in the pre-independence era.
 The company has a workforce of more than 2800 and operates at as many as 140 branches across the nation.
-The bank has produced some of the promising figures when it comes to its market capitalization and profits.
+The bank has produced some promising figures when it comes to its market capitalization and profits.

 This has helped the bank become one of the best in the segment and also helped gain the trust of the customers.
-Among the many firsts that the company has to its name, the one that should really be taken note of is that it was the first co-operative bank to have a currency chest.
+Among the many firsts that the company has to its name, the one that should really be taken note of is that it was the first cooperative bank to have a currency chest.

 3. Shamrao Vithal Cooperative Bank

 Also widely known as SVC bank, is a scheduled co-operative bank in India.
-The registration of the company goes back again to the early 1900.
+The registration of the company goes back again to early 1900.
 The company was set up in the year 1906 in the financial capital of the nation, Mumbai.

 The bank attempts to serve the largest number of people and in its pursuit to help the largest group of people, the bank has started its operations in as many as 10 states across the nation.
-The bank is present in Maharashtra, Telangana, Karnataka, Tamil Nadu, Delhi, Rajasthan, Goa, Harayana, Gujarat, and Madhya Pradesh.
+The bank is present in Maharashtra, Telangana, Karnataka, Tamil Nadu, Delhi, Rajasthan, Goa, Haryana, Gujarat, and Madhya Pradesh.

 4. Abhyudaya Co-operative Bank Ltd

 In the present day, the company boasts revenue of US$1.8 billion with $13 million in profit.
-The bank largely depends on the quality and make sure that it is not compromising on the same.
+The bank largely depends on quality and makes sure that it is not compromising on the same.
 To ensure the same, the company has confined the areas of its exercise to just 3 states in the nation.

 5. Bharat Cooperative Bank

 With quite a bulky customer base of around 5.5 lakhs, the company offers its services to the states of Maharashtra, Karnataka, and Gujarat.
-Although the company on the paper might seem to have lesser experience as compared to the other alternatives, the company still seems to have gained the trust of the customers.
+Although the company on paper might seem to have lesser experience as compared to the other alternatives, the company still seems to have gained the trust of the customers.

 The company has been able to keep up with the changing days and offers new tech solutions like mobile applications, various offers with their cards, and much more.
 This helps them provide a satisfying experience to the clients who have an account with them.